CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 If one of top ten voters changes then the rewards will be divided accordingly also to the new voters.

-The remaining 50% of block rewards will be allocated out towards succeeding global charitable campaigns to be funded; and to the United Nations programs needing humanitarian aid funds globally.
+The remaining 50% of block rewards will be allocated out towards the CCC TRON TVM DEVELOPERS FUND through our website ecosystem and to the United Nations programs needing humanitarian aid funds globally (25%/25%).

 ————